sciZer0/7/v/README.md

 <i>If to suppose that such a blockchain's market capitalization would be $20 trillion, the overall yearly costs would still be just the same $500 million (2*250=500).
 Accounting for a high bandwidth of 50.000 TPS, it might be hard to calculate how many times this blockchain might be more efficient than, theoretically, the Bitcoin blockchain at the same market capitalization or even the Solana Blockchain.</i>

-So we can surely reach extremal decentralization and sustainability for extremely-low costs.
+So we can surely reach extreme decentralization and sustainability for extremely-low costs.
 <br><br>